MoisesLN/Discord-maleficios/README.md

-# Projeto-Geografia
+# Discord: conexões ou malefícios
-School project based on making a website criticizing social media and its problems to our current society.
+School project based on making a website criticizing social media and its problems to our current society. <br>
+Keep in mind this is just an opinion and I do think you can use Discord as long as you have conscience to not do bad stuff or suffer in there.
+I use it too!